GOAT-AI-lab/GOAT-Storytelling-Agent/README.md

 # GOAT-Storytelling-Agent: Agent for writing consistent and interesting long stories for any fiction form
 ![Goat Agent](./images/GOAT-story.png)
 ## Description
-GOAT-Storytelling-Agent is an agent that writes consistent and  interesting stories over long context requiring only a standard LLM for text generation.
+GOAT-Storytelling-Agent writes consistent and  interesting stories over long context requiring only a standard LLM for text generation.
 By default it takes our open-source model, [GOAT-70B-Storytelling](https://huggingface.co/GOAT-AI/GOAT-70B-Storytelling), specifically tuned for the task.
 The agent consists of several stages of planning and writing to build a story from top to down.
 A user can control the story creation at any preferred scale - starting from a basic novel description to the text of a specific scene.
 More details can be found in the [release blogpost](https://www.blog.goat.ai/goat-st/).

 ## Novella dataset